Andrew-Tsegaye/Advanced-AI-Code-Generation-Agent/README.md

 ## Usage

 Code Generation Agent is designed to be intuitive and easy to use.
-Simply launch the AI agent, choose your desired programming language as your custom data, select a template [I have provided my own template], and provide the necessary input when prompted.
+Simply launch the AI agent, choose your desired programming language as your custom data, select a template [I have provided my template], and provide the necessary input when prompted.
 The agent will then generate the corresponding code snippet for you to use in your projects.

 ## Contributing